 - Every year Camp chooses a theme for the summer.
-This year's theme is "Who You Gonna Call?" some of our youth and teen program activities this season will be based around Ghostbusters, as we welcome everyone back to Camp! - Campers are encouraged to pack Ghostbuster themed outfits, costumes, face paint, wall cutouts, streamers... - We want to see your cabin décor and themed apparel up on the mountain!
+This year's theme is "Survivor!", some of our youth and teen program activities this season will be based around the hit TV Show! - Campers are encouraged to pack themed outfits, costumes, face paint, wall cutouts, streamers... - We want to see your cabin décor and themed apparel up on the mountain!